DanielMoscoso/100day_challenge/Readme.txt

 			-Right now the game works as expected: The computer deals 2 cards to the player, and one card to itself.
 Prints the suits and values of all the cards, plus their addition.
+			-It deals two rounds.
+If the user wants a card, then he/she gets one, and and the computer also gets one.
+Then the total for both is printed.
+(Now for loops are implemented to print the cards and the totals, since they are stored in new 'list' variables).
 ===============================================================================